AnkamSaiPrasad/Student-Performance-Analytics-Dashboard/README.md

 # Student-Performance-Analytics-Dashboard
 This Project is Focused on analyzing Students Performance based on their marks and attendance.
-This also provides a comprehensive analysis and visualization of student performance using both Python and Power BI.
-It includes statistical insights, correlation analysis, and an interactive dashboard to identify top-performing and struggling students.
+This also provides a comprehensive analysis and visualization of student performance using both **Python** and **Power BI**.
+It includes statistical insights, correlation analysis, and an **interactive dashboard** to identify top-performing and struggling students.

 ## Project Contents
 - `Sourcecode.ipynb`: Python notebook for data preprocessing, analysis, and basic visualization.